 Moorish idols are extremely difficult fish to keep in an aquarium.
 They are finicky eaters and they stress easily.
 They are also not reef safe and great care has to be taken with their tank mates particularly so that there is no competition for their food source.
 Their personalities will also vary greatly.

 Only if you are an experienced aquarist with a well established large tank with lots of overhangs and hiding places should you even think of keeping them.
 Even then you may want to think twice.
 It is best to start with young fishes that have not been stressed and their diet will need to be supplemented with lots of live rock.
 Some people have had success feeding them dried seaweed and vitamin enriched spirilina.

-If you have a tank with high volume traffic walking past the fishes will not settle in easily and to start with it would be sensible to keep them in a secluded tank.
+If you have a tank with high volume traffic walking past, the Moorish Idol will not settle in easily and to start with it would be sensible to keep them in a secluded tank.
 Initially you will have to approach the tank very carefully and slowly until they learn to associate you with food and your presence does not stress them.
 You may have to restrict access by others to the tank for a period of time.